-Deprivation Quintiles: Most deprived (Living in 20% most deprived areas nationally and 4th/Least deprived (living in the 40% least deprived areas nationally) Additional groups: FSM- Free School Meals
+Deprivation Quintiles: Most deprived (Living in 20% most deprived areas nationally and 4th/Least deprived (living in the 40% least deprived areas nationally) Additional groups: FSM- Free School Meals PWB - Poor Wellbeing LLTID - Long term limiting illness or disability SEN Special Educational Need

-About one in five (19%) children brush their teeth less than twice a day.
+% reporting they've never been to a dentist or orthodontist About one in five (19%) children brush their teeth less than twice a day.
 Males are significantly more likely to brush their teeth less than twice a day compared to females.